reagant22/tic-tac-toe-game_Topps_Spalding/README.md

    - Limitation: 0-9 only others will not work.
 Won't skip turn.
    - If you try and go twice in a row you steal the other players turn.
    - Want to add better your turn updates.

+5. **Roadmap:**
+   - Implement rematch from sprint 4 as sprint 5 socket work messed up.
+   - I would've liked to implement a better GUI.
+   - Better turn handling.

+5. **Retrospective:**
+   - We got our connections to work pretty well so I was happy with that.
+   - Better teamwork could've been improved.
+Shea and I did a lot of sections on our own then convened at certain parts.
+   - We could've had better github etiquette too.

 **Technologies used:**
 * Python